LimePoint/opschain-docs/docs/examples/using-secrets-in-your-change.md

 ### Environment secrets

-Just like [properties](../reference/concepts/properties.md), OpsChain's secret model allows you to override project level configuration at the environment level.
+Just like [properties](../reference/concepts/properties.md), OpsChain's secret model allows you to override project level secrets at the environment level.
 Lets add some developer credentials to our `dev` environment, so the production credentials are not visible to the development team.

 1. Create a Kubernetes secret containing specific credentials for the development team: